The ocean is a fundamental live-support system and provider of a wealth of resources to the humanity.

 EuroSea Innovation Action Objectives:

-- Provide a refined system design in support of an integrated European ocean observing and forecasting system for the European seas and the Atlantic, including the deep sea.
+- Improving the design for an integrated European ocean observing and forecasting system for the European seas and the Atlantic, including the deep sea.

-- Create an integrated, sustainable and fit-for-purpose ocean observing system by engaging with a range of stakeholders through advocacy, dissemination and capacity building; supporting the blue economy.
+- Support of an integrated, sustainable and fit-for-purpose ocean observing system by engaging with a range of end-users and other stakeholders.

 Attribution to the European Commission